Overview

 To confirm that you've integrated Mailgun correctly:

-- You will see Send From Mailgun below the default email address.
+- Apollo displays Send From Mailgun below the default email address.
 This confirms that you have set up Mailgun correctly in Apollo.

-Do you follow best practices and use tracking subdomains to protect your domain reputation?
-Do you also forward the emails that you send from Mailgun via a secondary domain onto your primary domain?
-If so, make sure you link both mailboxes with Apollo.
-If you don't connect your primary domain with Apollo but do forward the emails you send via Mailgun to it, please note that those emails will not appear in Apollo.
-For help linking more mailboxes, refer to this article.
+Set up a custom tracking subdomain to protect your domain reputation.
+Tracking subdomains forward the emails that you send from Mailgun onto your primary domain.
+Make sure you link both mailboxes with Apollo.
+If you don't connect your primary domain with Apollo, but forward the emails you send via Mailgun to it, those emails will not appear in Apollo.
+Check out Link Your Mailbox for more information.

 Edit Your Daily and Hourly Send Rates